phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 #### `initCache()`
 We now initialize the cache for our main application.
 We initialize two caches.
 One for data and one for the view.
 The CLI application overrides this function and is empty, since the CLI application does not require a cache service.

-More about the `viewCache` later on when we explore Middleware
+More about the `viewCache` later on when we explore [Middleware](https://docs.phalconphp.com/en/latest/reference/micro.html#middleware-events).

 ```php
 protected function initCache()